-Internal assessment: 5 Marks (Class Test - 5)
+Internal assessment: 10 Marks (Assignment -5 + Class Test - 5)

 Note: There will be One question each from the following units.
 The examinees will be required to attempt Two questions in all.
+The candidates will be required to record the steps of database creation on the assigned area.